 HOMESTEAD, Fla. — There is no shortage of interest or appetite for guacamole.
-When you consider the endless variety of recipes for dishes and dips that you can dig into, coupled with an annual designation of September 16 as National Guacamole Day, you might consider chanting “Viva la Guac.”
+When you consider the endless variety of recipes for dishes and dips that you can dig into, coupled with an annual designation of September 16 as National Guacamole Day and its connection as a side dish during Cinco de Mayo, you might consider chanting “Viva la Guac.”

 Sadly, the guacamole needs some help these days.
 A team of researchers at University of Florida Institute of Food and Agricultural Sciences (UF/IFAS) have been at ground zero of a pest problem that is endangering the sustainability of guacamole’s key ingredient in South Florida– the avocado.